 The way in which your child is taught mathematics is likely to be very different from how you experienced the subject in school.
 Our Policy and Guidelines for the Teaching of Calculation identifies how we teach addition, subtraction, multiplication and division in school.

-Please click here to read our policy and guidelines for the teaching of calculation
+Please click here to read our calculation policy

-Please click here to read our parent and carer guide to how we teach calculation
+Please click here to read our calculation booklet

-If you have any questions or concerns about what your child is learning in mathematics do not hesitate to speak to their Mathematics Teacher.
-Alternatively, you can arrange a meeting with our Mathematics Curriculum Leader via the School Office.
-Our contact details can be found at the top is this page.
+If you have any questions or concerns about what your child is learning in mathematics do not hesitate to speak to their class teacher.
+Alternatively, you can arrange a meeting with our Mathematics Curriculum Manager via the School Office.

 Homework reinforces what your child is learning in school.
 It also gives you a chance to become involved in the learning process.